 The best way to verify your return is to get advice from an experienced tax professional, such as one of the consultants at H&R Block.
 We offer a FREE* second look assessment service that will help you to identify if any amendments are needed.

-From the 2023 year onwards you must use either the actual cost method or the revised fixed rate method (which allows you to claim a deduction of 67 cents per hour for each hour you work from home).
+From the 2023 year onwards you must use either the actual cost method or the revised fixed rate method.
+For the 2025 and 2026 years, the fixed rate method allows you to claim a deduction of 70 cents per hour for each hour you work from home.
 This covers the running expenses, including electricity and gas, phone and internet usage, stationery, and computer consumables.
 A deduction for these costs cannot be claimed elsewhere in their tax return.

 You need to keep detailed records of all time spent working from home and all expenses incurred during that time.
 You should also work with a tax consultant to calculate these deductions to ensure that you correctly account for all possible expenses and get the maximum possible refund.